drojf/drojf.github.io/games.md

   - I had lots of trouble getting to the prisoner bridge control panel...because I missed something obvious.
 Just walk around the perimeter of the metal cage while looking at it carefully and you should find it - the entrance is literally just next to it.
   - Footbaths contain *different* upgrades.
 I played the entire game with only one footbath upgrade, as I thought all footbaths provided the same upgrade...
   - Take a good look around you rather than running everywhere, you may spot interesting things (may be worth noting down for later).
+  - Important Game Options:
+    - If you get motion sickness, try disabling motion blur, and customizing the FOV setting (make it wider)
+    - If you find the "voice emotes" annoying, you can disable them in the menu (but I got used to it and left it on)
     - There is a "Mature Content" option - this only uncensors swear words and enables some voice emotes with swear words - doesn't add/change any content.
-  - If you get motion sickness, try disabling motion blur, and customizing the FOV setting (make it wider)

 ### Uchikoshi Games